-On December 10, 2006, the Theodore Roosevelt Nobel Peace Prize Luncheon will be held at Wentworth By the Sea Hotel in New Castle, New Hampshire.
-It is presented by the Japan-America Society of NH, and commemorates the 100th anniversary of the presentation of the Nobel Peace Prize.
-[Tickets are $40 per person c/o JASNH, Box 1226, Portsmouth NH 03802.
-For more information, email firstname.lastname@example.org]
+On December 10, 2006, the Theodore Roosevelt Nobel Peace Prize Luncheon was held at Wentworth By the Sea Hotel in New Castle, New Hampshire.
+It is presented by the Japan-America Society of NH, and commemorated the 100th anniversary of the presentation of the Nobel Peace Prize.

 In addition a Treaty of Portsmouth Memorial Fund has been launched, to raise funds to commission a memorial, to be located in Portsmouth NH, as a permanent reminder of the event, “and a celebration of the roles, Roosevelt, Japan, Russian the U.S. Navy, the State of New Hampshire, and the citizens of Portsmouth played in the treaty negotiations.”
 [The only question I have about this is, since the actual location of the meetings took place at the Portsmouth Naval Shipyard, located in Maine, where will the memorial be placed?]